messente/messente-api-csharp/docs/ContactsApi.md

 # **RemoveContactFromGroup**
 > void RemoveContactFromGroup (string groupId, string phone)

-Removes a contact from a group.
+Removes a contact from a group

 ### Example
 ```csharp